sola-st/PyTy/README.md

 - As a timestamp, the last GitHub commit before submitting the artifact is: (TODO).

 ## Data
 We also include the dataset we collected, named PyTyDefects.
 The full dataset in JSON format is available in the folder: ./src/Input.
-Each JSON file represents (TODO: explain).
+Each JSON file represents a commit containing one or more type error fixed after applying our delta debugging technique to isolate the fixes.
+This dataset can be reused for other studies and approaches.

 ## Setup
 - Hardware: To run the script in "FAST MODE", a normal computer suffices.
 For "SLOW MODE", we used (and recommend) a server with 250 GB RAM, 48 Intel Xeon CPU cores with 2.2Ghz and an NVIDIA Telta V100 GPU.